juancoob/KahootChallenge/README.md

 ## Reasoning 🤔
 - I have used a clean architecture to separate layers and have a scalable project.
 - I have implemented MVVM as a design pattern because it is easier to follow the UDF.
-- I have used Kotlin **coroutines** because they are lightweight threads for async processes and the standard way in Android.
+- I have used Kotlin **coroutines** because we can run many on a single thread due to the suspension that doesn't block the main thread and are the standard way in Android.
 - I have used **Kotlin serialization** because it comes from the Kotlin language to serialize data from the REST API service.
 - I have used **Retrofit** as an API REST client because it is recommended and easy to use.
 - I have managed the **Arrow** library to handle errors and data because it is a powerful and straightforward library.